Édouard Estaunié

 Édouard Estaunié (4 February 1862 in Dijon – 2 April 1942 in Paris) was a French novelist.
-Estaunié trained as a scientist and engineer, working at the Post and Telepgraph service and training further in Holland, before turning to the novel in 1891.
-In 1904, he devised the word "telecommunication".
+Estaunié trained as a scientist and engineer, working at the Post and Telegraph service and training further in Holland, before turning to the novel in 1891.
+In 1904, he devised the word "telecommunication" in his Traité pratique de télécommunication électrique.
 He was elected to the Académie française in 1923.
 He was also a reviewer, critic, and homme de lettres as well as a novelist.

+Biography

+Estaunié was born on 4 February 1862 in Dijon.
+His first novels, Un simple and Bonne Dame, published in 1891, were naturalistic works about provincial mores.
+Many of his works were set in the provinces, especially in Burgundy.
+His next novel, L'Empreinte (1896), a satire of life at a Jesuit college, was based on his education and reflected Estaunié's anticlerical views.